skip to content

 00:49:35 - Anthony Campolo

 Yep.
 So right now, this is completely agnostic to your database.
-This is like a.
-Right.
-This.
-This is using the Redwood form library and react hook form.
-And I think tailwind is the styling.
-Or maybe not, but it's.
-This is kind of just like what you get out of the box from.
-From Redwood.
-And the back end is whatever database string you just plug in and you could use with even like, MongoDB, which is pretty amazing.
+This is using the Redwood form library and React Hook Form, and I think Tailwind is the styling, or maybe not, but this is kind of what you get out of the box from Redwood.
+And the backend is whatever database string you plug in.
+You could even use something like MongoDB, which is pretty amazing.

 00:49:59 - Nick Taylor